aswingopal43-hub/Data_Analytics/Final_Project/README.md

 # FIFA World Cup 2022 – Tournament & Team-Level Analysis

-## Overview
+## Project Overview
-This project presents an **Exploratory Data Analysis (EDA)** of the FIFA World Cup 2022, focusing on how teams performed in terms of attacking output, defensive efficiency, and discipline.
-The analysis transforms raw player and team data into clear, easy-to-understand insights using Python and data visualization.
+The FIFA World Cup 2022 is one of the biggest international football tournaments, featuring the world’s top national teams and players.
+This project uses **Exploratory Data Analysis (EDA)** to understand overall tournament trends and compare team-level performances using real match data.

-The main goal is to explain **what influenced team performance** during the tournament in a structured and data-driven way.
+The aim is to explain **how teams performed**, what patterns emerged across the tournament, and what factors were linked with success — all in a clear and easy-to-understand way.

 ---

-## Dataset Description
+## Dataset Information
-The dataset contains player-level and team-level statistics from the FIFA World Cup 2022, including:
-- Goals and assists
-- Minutes played and matches played
-- Shots on target and Goals_aganist
+- **Source:** FBref (football statistics platform)
+- **Records:** 679 players
+- **Features:** ~18 columns

+The dataset includes:
+- Player details (age, position, team)
+- Playing time (matches played, minutes)
+- Attacking stats (goals, assists, shots, shots on target)
-- Defensive actions and clean sheets
+- Defensive stats (tackles, interceptions, blocks)
-- Yellow and red cards
+- Discipline (yellow and red cards)

-Data cleaning and preprocessing were carried out to ensure accuracy and consistency before analysis.
+- Goalkeeping stats (goals conceded, saves, clean sheets)

 ---

+## Project Objectives

+### Tournament-Level Analysis
+- Provide a high-level view of the tournament
+- Analyze squad composition, age distribution, positions, and playing time
+- Identify overall attacking, defensive, and discipline trends
+- Highlight standout performers

+### Team-Level Analysis
+- Evaluate team attacking output and efficiency
+- Assess defensive effort and defensive success
+- Compare discipline and physical playing styles
+- Identify top-performing and well-balanced teams

+---

 ## Project Structure

-### 1. Data Loading & Preprocessing
+### 1. Data Loading & Initial Overview
-- Dataset inspection (rows, columns, data types)
-- Missing value checks
+- Checked dataset size and structure
+- Reviewed data types and missing values
+- Examined summary statistics
+- Viewed sample rows for familiarity

+---

+### 2. Data Preprocessing
+To ensure clean and reliable analysis:
+- Removed duplicates and handled missing values
+- Standardized column names
+- Cleaned categorical data (player names, positions, team names)
-- Creation of derived metrics:
+- Created derived metrics such as:
-  - Goal contributions
+  - Shot accuracy
   - Goal conversion rate
+  - Goal contribution
-  - Defensive efficiency indicators
+  - Defensive actions
+- Applied safeguards to avoid division-by-zero errors

 ---

-### 2. Exploratory Data Analysis (EDA)

-#### Tournament-Level Analysis
+### 3. Team-Level Aggregation
+Player-level data was aggregated to create team-level metrics, including:
+- Total goals, assists, and goal contributions
+- Shots and shots on target
+- Defensive actions and goals conceded
+- Total cards
+- Goalkeeping stats (saves and clean sheets from goalkeepers only)

-This section provides a high-level overview of the tournament:
+This provides a complete view of each team’s overall performance.

+---

+## Exploratory Data Analysis (EDA)

+### Tournament Overview
-- Player age distribution and squad composition
+- Player age and position distribution
-- Position-wise player distribution
 - Playing time and workload patterns
 - Overall attacking, defensive, and disciplinary trends
-- Correlation analysis between key performance metrics
+- Correlation heatmap between key metrics (goals, assists, minutes, clean sheets, cards, etc.)

-This analysis sets the overall context before moving to team-level comparisons.

----

-#### Team-Level Analysis
+### Team-Level Analysis
-This section evaluates team performance by aggregating player data:
-- Top-performing teams based on goal contributions
+- Top teams by attacking output
 - Offensive efficiency (goals vs shots on target)
 - Defensive efficiency (defensive actions vs clean sheets)
-- Team discipline using total, yellow, and red cards
+- Discipline analysis using yellow and red cards

-These insights highlight differences in playing style, efficiency, and tactical balance across teams.

 ---

-## Key Findings
+## Key Insights
-- Tournament success depended on **balance**, not dominance in a single metric
+- Success was driven by **balance**, not just high activity
-- Efficient finishing often mattered more than high shot volume
+- Efficient finishing mattered more than taking many shots
 - Defensive organization was more important than defensive workload
-- High defensive activity did not always result in clean sheets
+- Teams with fewer defensive actions could still keep clean sheets
-- Yellow cards reflected aggressive tactics, while red cards were rare
+- Yellow cards often reflected aggressive tactics, not poor discipline
-- Teams combining efficiency, structure, and discipline performed most consistently
+- Red cards were rare across the tournament
+- Teams like **France, Argentina, England, and Morocco** showed strong overall balance

 ---

 ## Limitations
-- Advanced metrics such as expected goals (xG) were limited or inaccurate
-- Team-level aggregation may hide match-specific context
+- Team-level aggregation can hide match-by-match details
-- Tactical decisions and in-game situations are not fully captured by statistics
+- Match context (opponent strength, game situation) is not included
+- Defensive actions and cards measure activity, not quality
+- **Expected Goals (xG) was not used** due to inconsistent data
+- The analysis is descriptive, not predictive

 ---

-## Overall Conclusion
+## Conclusion
-The analysis shows that successful teams combined:
+This project shows that World Cup success depends on:
 - **Efficient attacking**
 - **Organized defending**
 - **Controlled physical play**

-Teams that converted chances well, defended with structure rather than volume, and managed discipline effectively were best positioned to achieve consistent results throughout the tournament.
+Teams that converted chances well, defended with structure rather than volume, and maintained discipline performed more consistently.
+The analysis provides a clear, data-driven view of how the FIFA World Cup 2022 unfolded and offers a strong foundation for future football analytics work.

 ---